k0rventen/apple-health-grafana/README.md

 ```

 This will create a .zip file that can be shared from the iPhone via Airdrop, messages, mail and so on.

+_Note: If you encounter a 'Could not export data' message, increase the Auto-Lock timer of your iPhone (Settings>Display & Brightness) then try again._

 Once you've copied/shared the file to your computer, note the path of the file (can be something like /home/me/downloads/export.zip)